 Administration Division---Loyd Wilson, Director

-The division also houses the Consumer Services Department, the clearinghouse for all utility consumer inquiries.
-Consumer Services investigates and responds to complaints to ensure compliance with Commission rules and utility tariffs.
-When a consumer has an issue that is not satisfactorily resolved after an initial contact with the utility, the consumer may call the Commission consumer hotline (1-800-392-4211) for assistance.
+The division also houses the Consumer Services Department, which serves as a clearinghouse for all utility consumer inquiries.
+Consumer Services investigates and responds to informal complaints to ensure compliance with Commission rules and utility tariffs.
+When a consumer has an issue that is not satisfactorily resolved after an initial contact with the utility, the consumer may call the Commission’s consumer hotline (1-800-392-4211) for assistance.

 General Counsel Division---Shelley Brueggemann, General Counsel